Every 40 seconds, someone in the U.S. has a stroke. In the Rio Grande Valley, SREF is fighting back — through research, education, and community.

 Learn more at www.stroke.orgLearn the stroke warning signs

 South Texas faces unique healthcare challenges, including a disproportionately high risk of stroke and cardiovascular diseases.
-At SREF, we believe that world-class neurological care and education shouldn't require leaving the valley.
+At SREF, we believe that specialized neurological care and education shouldn't require leaving the valley.

-We are dedicated to bringing cutting-edge research, supporting local medical students, and teaching the community how to act F.A.S.T. to save lives.
+We are dedicated to bringing ongoing research, supporting local medical students, and teaching the community how to act F.A.S.T. to save lives.

 Read our storyBoth of our 2026 events were a tremendous success.
 Here's a look back at what we accomplished together.

 Held on May 1–2, 2026 on South Padre Island, the symposium was a great success.
-Over 200 were in attendance, including nurses, physicians, technicians and therapists, as well as 28 physician presenters and 23 exhibitors.
+Hundreds were in attendance, including nurses, physicians, technicians and therapists, as well as dozens of physician presenters and exhibitors.
 This important event brought together Neurologists from all over the United States.

-The 7th Red Ball at the Mitte Cultural Center in Brownsville, Texas attracted more than 200 guests who welcomed stroke survivors, celebrated noted Endovascular Neurologist Dr. Adnan Qureshi, danced to the dueling piano group Howl at the Moon from Chicago, and learned more about stroke awareness.
+The 7th Red Ball at the Mitte Cultural Center in Brownsville, Texas brought together hundreds of guests who welcomed stroke survivors, celebrated noted Endovascular Neurologist Dr. Adnan Qureshi, danced to the dueling piano group Howl at the Moon from Chicago, and learned more about stroke awareness.

 We are grateful for the support of these individuals and organizations.